Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

 Optimizer
 ---------

-Next we choose what optimizer to use for training our system.
+Next, we choose which optimizer to use for training our model.
 In PyTorch we do it as follows:

 .. code-block:: python